- Home

 If you decide to take it, the GRE revised General Test.

-There are no specific minimums for the GRE.
+There are no specific minimums for the GRE as it is not required for admission.
 The average GRE scores are in the 80-90th percentile in the quantitative and verbal sections.

 All applicants request ETS to submit their test scores to the University of Michigan by way of code 1839.
 There is no longer a Department Code to select when requesting the scores to be sent to the Robotics Program.